GrinonBarrett/Taksidos/Core Rules/3=Equipment/5=Exotic Items.md

 This concoction requires 2 whole rounds to quaff.
 At the end of the round after it was finished, _the user recovers a random wound.
 Additionally, they are restored for any wounds received from toxic attacks since they began drinking the potion.
 A partially consumed potion only grants recovery of toxic wounds_, but could theoretically be served to two creatures this way by using a single round each.
 Once imbibed, you cannot benefit from another Curative Potion for 2d12 hours.

+**Destreaming Concoction**, $1,000, .4 lb.
+This mixture can be absorbed through ingestion or introduced in an open wound and lasts for 1d8+3 hours.
+The imbiber gains spell-sickness equal to the result (the 1d8+3), but gains a d6 bonus to all saves against magic while the concoction is in their system.
+They also gain a +2 to defense against magical forms of attack.
+They suffer a -1 to all [Fort] checks and saves for the duration plus an additional hour.

 **Drisk’s Eye Opener**, $900, .4 lb.
 This concoction requires a whole round to quaff.
 During the next round, _the imbiber may choose to perform an action during a movement phase or have an additional reaction_.

 **Elfen Water**, $25,000, .5 lb.
 Found only in containers that can magically preserve their contents for centuries.
 This water manages to always taste cool, crip, and rereshing- with  a hint of sweetness. *The water cannot be spoiled or manipulated by magical means*.
 AN imbiber of a single portion will find its quenches thirst just as water would, but also bestows 1d4+1 points of inebriation almost as though it were a liqeurous spirit though this will often affect first time consumers immediately as opposed to most forms of alcohol.
 Additionally, *there is a % chance equal to the received points of inebriation that they will recover a single hitpoint*.
 An elf does not receive more than a single point of inebriation, but still has a *5% chance of recovering a hitpoint*.